Te Kawerau ā Maki: Recent events

+In February 2014 a Deed of Settlement was signed between Te Kawerau ā Maki and the Crown following years of negotiations led by Hariata Ewe and Te Warena Taua.
 In September 2015 the Te Kawerau ā Maki Claims Settlement Act was passed into legislation.
-This Act records the acknowledgements and apology given by the Crown to Te Kawerau ā Maki and gives effect to provisions of the deed of settlement that settles the historical Treaty of Waitangi claims of Te Kawerau ā Maki.
+This Deed and its corresponding Act records the acknowledgements and apology given by the Crown to Te Kawerau ā Maki and gives effect to provisions of the deed of settlement that settles the historical Treaty of Waitangi claims of Te Kawerau ā Maki.
+The Settlement included the return of 3275 ha of Riverhead Forest.

-In late 2017 Te Kawerau ā Maki issued a rāhui (ban) on people entering the Waitākere Ranges, in order to help slow the spread of kauri dieback disease.
+In late 2017 Te Kawerau ā Maki issued a rāhui (customary prohibition) on people entering the forested area of the Waitākere Ranges, in order to help slow the spread of kauri dieback disease, support the mauri (life essence) of the forest, and buy time for research and improved recreational infrastructure and management to be implemented.

 Te Kawerau ā Maki were the official host iwi in 2018 for Auckland Council's annual Matariki Festival.
 As part of this, amongst other activities, they organised the festival's official dawn ceremony launch at the Arataki Visitor Centre, a sound and light display on the Auckland Harbour Bridge, and an exhibition of their history at Te Uru Waitakere Contemporary Gallery.

+In 2022, Te Kawerau Iwi Tiaki Trust was awarded $75,000 from the Auckland Council Cultural Initiative Fund "for a feasibility report, concept design and planning to develop a marae and papakainga in Te Henga".